-Because convalescent plasma for the treatment of COVID-19 has not yet been approved for use by FDA, it is regulated as an investigational product.
+Because convalescent plasma for the treatment of COVID-19 has not yet been approved for use by FDA, it is an investigational product.
 As such, its administration must be under the EUA or an IND.
 FDA does not collect convalescent plasma or provide convalescent plasma.
 Health care providers or acute care facilities should obtain convalescent plasma from an FDA registered or licensed blood establishment.

 Excerpts from the guidance document are provided below.

-Because convalescent plasma for the treatment of COVID-19 has not yet been approved for use by FDA, it is regulated as an investigational product.
+Because convalescent plasma for the treatment of COVID-19 has not yet been approved for use by FDA, it is an investigational product.
 As such, its administration must be under the EUA or an IND.
 The emergency use of COVID-19 convalescent plasma is not authorized under the EUA unless it is consistent with, and does not exceed, the terms of the Letter of Authorization, including the Scope of Authorization and Conditions of Authorization.
 Alternatively, investigational convalescent plasma may be administered under the traditional IND regulatory pathway, a single-patient IND for emergency use, or an intermediate-size population expanded access IND.